AguaClara/UASB/Reports and Manuals/fall2018report_finaldraft.md

 ## Abstract
 Since Spring 2017, the AguaClara Upflow Anaerobic Sludge Blanket (UASB) Team has been working on a detailed design of a pilot-scale UASB reactor.
 A UASB reactor treats wastewater anaerobically and produces biogas as a byproduct.
 Working towards that goal, the team has created Python code to record the design process and calculations for this AguaClara UASB.

-For Fall 2018, the team will continue design work on the UASB with the goal of completing a full design.
-Once this is done, the team will begin preparations for fabrication and implementation of the UASB at the Ithaca Area Wastewater Treatment Plant (IAWWTF).
-Another goal for the semester is to begin researching flow patterns through the UASB to optimize treatment and prevent short-circuiting.
+During Fall 2018, the team continued design work on the UASB with the goal of completing a full design.
+The team also began researching flow patterns through the UASB to optimize treatment and prevent short-circuiting.

-[**ZC: Make sure to use past tense throughout the report once you finalize**]
+[**ZC: Make sure to use past tense throughout the report once you finalize**-Adressed NB]

 ## Introduction